 Do you think studying politics would help me if I want to eventually lead my father's company?

-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time.The answer to your question totally depends on what kind of business your father owns.
+Join us in a city near you at Entrepreneur’s Accelerate Your Business event series kicking off Feb 23.
+View cities and dates »The answer to your question totally depends on what kind of business your father owns.
 If it's a law firm, lobby firm, public-relations company or advocacy group, it's probably not a bad idea to get some political training, but in the end you're really better off actually learning how a business really works.

 That way, you can always use your political skills as a "value add" to the working knowledge of what it takes to run a business.